-- Assess factors to determine whether to perform a review engagement; identify the procedures to perform in a review engagement; and reporting subsequent events. - Describe each element in the practitioner's review report. - Identify required workpapers and determine procedures to perform when wrapping up the engagement, including when part of the work is performed by other practitioners.
+- Assess factors to determine whether to perform a review engagement; identify the procedures to perform in a review engagement; and describe the effect of subsequent events. - Describe each element in the practitioner's review report. - Identify required workpapers and determine procedures to perform when wrapping up the engagement, including when part of the work is performed by other practitioners.